fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

-## Week 9: Mar 15--19: Spring Break!
-Enjoy the break!

-## Week 10: Mar 22--26

-### Recommended
-- Southgate, _What is History For?_, 1: Humanities and therapeutic education, 1--9.
-- Southgate, _What is History For?_, 2: History for its own sake, 10--30.
-- Southgate, _What is History For?_, 3: Professed Purposes, 31--58.
-- Southgate, _What is History For?_, 4: Hidden Agendas, 59--84.

 ## Week 11: Mar 29--Apr 2

-### Recommended
-- Southgate, _What is History For?_, 5: Life and Needs in Postmodernity, 85--106.
-- Southgate, _What is History For?_, 6: History in Postmodernity, 107--132.
-- Southgate, _What is History For?_, 7: Histories for Postmodernity, 133--153.

-## Week 12: Apr 5--9
 Remember, we're reading this book to critique its use of history, not because it's "right" (you can decide for yourself how much you agree or disagree with it).
 The book's goal is to offer a critique of capitalism, but that's beside the point for us.
 OUR goal is to apply our discussion about what history is for to this point to this specific text that has a very particular way of using history.
 Critically thinking through how history is used here will help us be more informed readers when we see history invoked in any context.

 For each week, you'll have a couple chapters to read and will submit a reading reflection on the assigned pages.
 I will offer a few guiding questions for you to respond to, but you should feel free to address whatever aspects of the chapters are most interesting to you provided that you're making it clear to me that you're keeping up with the readings.